Breast and Ovarian Cancer Genetics and Risk Assessment Program

 - Breast cancer and diffuse gastric cancer

-Patients interested in a consultation with the Breast and Ovarian Cancer Risk Assessment team can make an appointment in one of our two locations:
+Patients interested in a consultation with the Breast and Ovarian Cancer Risk Assessment team can make an appointment in the following locations:

-- The Mass General Cancer Center main campus located at the Yawkey Building, Suite 9A, 55 Fruit Street, Boston, MA.
-The patient coordinator can be reached at 617-724-1971.
+- The Mass General Cancer Center main campus located at the Yawkey Building, Suite 10B, 55 Fruit Street, Boston, MA.
+The patient coordinator can be reached at (617) 724-1971.